rethread-studio/CodeProfiles/README.md

 More than 14 years after its creation, we were very much inspired by this very nice and cool art work.
 Putting it on github, we wanted to, hopefully, increase its visibility.

-#To see the CodeProfiles artwork
+#To see the CodeProfiles artwork, run the following commands.
+Requirements: [Maven](https://maven.apache.org/) and Java 8.

 ```
 git clone https://github.com/DIVERSIFY-project/CodeProfiles.git